 Copyright (c) University of Delaware 1992-2015 Permission to use, copy, modify, and distribute this software and its documentation for any purpose with or without fee is hereby granted, provided that the above copyright notice appears in all copies and that both the copyright notice and this permission notice appear in supporting documentation, and that the name University of Delaware not be used in advertising or publicity pertaining to distribution of the software without specific, written prior permission.
 The University of Delaware makes no representations about the suitability this software for any purpose.
-It is provided "as is" without express or implied
+It is provided "as is" without express or implied warranty.
 Content starting in 2011 from Harlan Stenn, Danny Mayer, and Martin Burnicki is:

 Copyright (c) Network Time Foundation 2011-2015 All Rights Reserved Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: 1.
 Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-THIS SOFTWARE IS PROVIDED BY THE AUTHORS ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE AUTHORS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR '''
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided '''